 Be amazed by the iridescent light in the most beautiful cave in Croatia.

-The small Croatian island of Biševo has about ten caves, but only Blue Cavern Croatia became a global attraction.
+The small Croatian island of Biševo has about ten caves, with the Blue Cave standing out as one of the most beautiful caves in Croatia.
 This unique natural treasure has sun rays passing through an underwater opening, illuminating the cave with gorgeous blue light.
 The unearthly effect attracts hundreds of tourists each year, and here’s everything you need to know if you want to be one of them.

 Blue Cave vs Blue Grotto